 As soon as you are accredited to one or more of the Codes, you can display that accreditation using the CTSI and our logo so consumers are aware - and, if you are responding to a consumer's complaint, you can advise them that you are accredited to TMO and would be willing to engage with our service.

 The Information line is available for both consumers and accredited businesses.
 Both parties can call 0345 241 3008 to seek guidance and, for consumers, to register a complaint.
 The Motor Ombudsman will assess the enquiry and provide the appropriate information.

-Where consumers contacting us have registered a complaint and their vehicle is still at a garage, or we think the issue can be easily resolved, we can contact the subscriber to resolve the complaint more quickly without the need of a formal adjudication.
+Where consumers contacting us have registered a complaint and their vehicle is still at a garage, or we think the issue can be easily resolved, we can contact the accredited business to resolve the complaint more quickly without the need of a formal adjudication.
 However, if a resolution cannot be reached, the consumer can ask for an adjudication to be made.